 The Conservancy’s goal is to have a volunteer preserve steward and several volunteer preserve monitors at each of our preserves.
 Here’s how to volunteer for this important role:

 - Fill out the volunteer application and liability form.

 - Review the Volunteer Preserve Steward/Monitor job descriptions.

 - Learn about the Conservancy's preserves and determine the preserves where you’d like to volunteer.

-- Email Laura Cook to express interest in becoming a preserve monitor and we will get you connected with the appropriate volunteer preserve steward or Conservancy staff.
+- Email the Conservancy to express interest in becoming a preserve monitor and we will get you connected with the appropriate volunteer preserve steward or Conservancy staff.